-Asian ginseng: Anxiety, autoimmune diseases, allergies, fatigue, cognitive problems, sexual/ reproductive problems in men, fibromyalgia, longevity.
+Asian ginseng: Autoimmune diseases, allergies, fatigue, cognitive problems, sexual and reproductive problems in men, fibromyalgia, longevity.

 Gotu kola: Anxiety, nerve pain, fatigue, rheumatoid arthritis, psoriasis, dry scaly skin, cognitive problems, autoimmune diseases, longevity.

-Holy basil: Autoimmune diseases, nerve pain, anxiety, insomnia, boosting strength of the immune system, cognitive problems.
+Holy basil: Autoimmune diseases, nerve pain, anxiety, insomnia, boosting strength of the immune system, cognitive problems, allergies.

 Rhodiola: Depression, fatigue, longevity, cognitive problems.

 He shou wu: Sexual weakness/debility in men, musculoskeletal conditions, constipation, inflammation of the GI tract, fatigue.